mustaaf21/location_app/README.md

 # location_app

-NOTE::::IDK why but the code is being uploaded in the master branch

 A reference flutter code which can be used to implement google location services for free.

 Make changes in the AndroidManifest.xml and pubspec.yaml file before you run the project.